openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

   - All the automated tests for **InfluxDB 1.8** must be replicated and must pass
-  - the usage and setup shall be documented
+  - The usage and setup shall be documented
   - We must make sure there's at least one dedicated CI build for Elasticsearch
   - We must allow choosing between